adrianstando/explaining-knowledge-graphs-with-llama-2/README.md

 Describe knowledge graphs with Llama 2.
 This project attempts to use LLMs to turn Knowledge Graphs into human readable content.

 # Installation
-To install the proper libraries run the following lines in a Python environment.
+To install the proper libraries run the following commands in a Python environment.
 Tested on Python 3.10.12.
 ```
 CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install llama-cpp-python==0.2.26
 wget https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/resolve/main/llama-2-7b-chat.Q4_K_M.gguf?download=true